Plant Disease Diagnosis:

 Sugar cane - Made resistant to certain pesticides.
 A large percentage of sweeteners used in processed food actually comes from corn, not sugar cane or beets.
 Genetically modified sugar cane is regarded so badly by consumers at the present time that it could not be marketed successfully.

 Tomatoes - Made for a longer shelf life and to prevent a substance that causes tomatoes to rot and degrade.

 Sweet corn - genetically modified to produces its own insecticide.
-Officials from the US Food and Drug Administration (FDA) have said that thousands of tonnes of genetically engineered sweetcorn have made their way into the human food supply chain, even though the produce has been approved only for use in animal feed.
-Recently Monsanto, a biotechnology food producer, said that about half of the USA's sweetcorn acreage has been planted with genetically modified seed this year.
+Officials from the US Food and Drug Administration (FDA) have said that thousands of tons of genetically engineered sweet corn have made their way into the human food supply chain, even though the produce has been approved only for use in animal feed.
+Recently Monsanto, a biotechnology food producer, said that about half of the USA's sweet corn acreage has been planted with genetically modified seed this year.

 Canola - Canola oil.
 May include edible oil products, fried foods, and baked products, snack foods.

 Potatoes - (Atlantic, Russett Burbank, Russet Norkatah, and Shepody) - May include snack foods, processed potato products and other processed foods containing potatoes.